TheGreenNoodle/everything-spacex/README.md

 # Road map

-1. Add the backend with node and express.
-DONE
-2. Create files for all of the different modules.
-DONE
-3. Plan out the routes of the site with react routes.
-DONE
-4. Make plan for what each page route will contain.
-DONE
-5. Begin working on the layout of all these route pages in google slides.
-DONE
-6. Add the google slide layouts to the document.
-HTML only.
-DONE
-7. Add Tweet API, YouTube API, and Weather API to backend.
+1. Add Tweet API, YouTube API, and Weather API to backend.
 NOT DONE
-8. Add button that allows unit change weather app NOT DONE
+2. Add button that allows unit change weather app NOT DONE
-9. Save all of these data points in a database.
+3. Save all of these data points in a database.
 Make sure if there is more than a certain amount on a page have a load more button.
 NOT DONE.
-10. Import all css into a Component not index.css.
-DONE
-11. Cut down on the number of sub pages by sending over state data to a page template.
-DONE.
-12. Start working on the CSS.
+4. Start working on the CSS.
 NOT DONE
-13. Work on responsiveness.
+5. Work on responsiveness.
 NOT DONE
-14. Add Heroku URL to README.
+6. Add Heroku URL to README.
 NOT DONE

 # Route page information